BonamChaitanya/Snake-Game/README.md

-# 🐍 Classic Snake Game - Python Turtle
+# 🐍 Snake Game - Python Turtle

-This project is a simple implementation of the classic Snake Game using Python and the `turtle` graphics module.
-The player controls a snake that grows in length each time it eats food.
-The objective is to score as high as possible without colliding with the walls or the snake's own body.
+A modern take on the classic Snake Game built with Python's `turtle` module.
+Eat the food, grow your snake, avoid collisions, and aim for the highest score — with your best score saved between games!

 ---

 ## 🎮 Features

-- Smooth snake movement
+- Smooth snake movement with keyboard controls
-- Food appears at random positions
+- Random food placement
-- Growing snake on food consumption
+- Snake grows upon eating food
-- Scoreboard with real-time updates
-- Collision detection with wall and self
+- Real-time collision detection with walls and self
-- Game Over screen
+- Scoreboard displaying **current score** and **highest score**
+- Persistent high score stored in a `data.txt` file

 ---

-## 📁 Project Structure
+## 📂 Project Structure

 ├── main.py # Main game loop and controls
-├── snake.py # Snake movement and behavior
+├── snake.py # Snake creation, movement, and reset logic
-├── food.py # Food generation logic
+├── food.py # Food generation and refresh logic
-├── scoreboard.py # Score tracking and display
+├── scoreboard.py # Score tracking, display, and high score persistence ├── data.txt # Stores the highest score achieved

 ---

 ## 🛠 Requirements

 - Python 3.x
-- turtle module (comes built-in with Python)
+- turtle module (comes pre-installed with Python)

 ---

 ## 🚀 How to Run

 Use arrow keys to control the snake:
     - ⬆️ Up
     - ⬇️ Down
     - ⬅️ Left
     - ➡️ Right

+---

+## 📝 High Score Persistence

+- The game stores your **highest score** in the `data.txt` file.
+- The score updates automatically when you beat your previous record.

+---